DIPlib/diplib/src/documentation/image.md

 \section image_representation Image representation

-An Image object can have any number of dimensions (from 0 up to billions), though 0D, 2D and 3D are the most often used dimensionalies.
+A dip::Image object can have any number of dimensions (limited by the integer representation used), though 0D, 2D and 3D are the most often used dimensionalies.
 Most functions in the library accept images with any number of dimensions, for the functions that are limited in this respect there is a note in the documentation.
 In the following, we refer to a dimension with size 1 (a single pixel) as a singleton dimension.

+We use the term **pixel** to refer to the collection of samples taken at the same spatial location, irrespective of the number of dimensions that the image has (that is, we don't use the term voxel for pixels in 3D images).
-An Image object has pixels represented by a tensor.
-We have limited the tensors to have no more than two dimensions (a matrix), as there doesn't seem to be much use for higher-dimensional tensors in image analysis.
-However, there is no limit to the number of tensor elements (other than available memory and the size of pointers in the underlying system).
-If the tensor is 0D (a single value), the image is a standard gray-value image.
-A 1D tensor (a vector) can be used to represent color images (e.g. the three values of an RGB image), but also for example the image gradient (TODO: add reference to the gradient function).
+A pixel is represented by a **tensor**.
+We have limited the tensors, in the current implementation, to have no more than two dimensions (a matrix), as there doesn't seem to be much use for higher-dimensional tensors in image analysis.
+However, there is no limit to the number of **tensor elements** (other than available memory and the integer representation used).

+Each element of the tensor at a pixel is referred to as a **sample**.
+A tensor element is synonymous with sample, and we use the one or the other term in the documentation and code depending on context.
+We say that an image with 1 million pixels and 3 samples per pixel has a total of 3 million samples.

+If the tensor is 0D (a single sample), the image is a standard gray-value image.
+A 1D tensor (a vector) can be used to represent color images (e.g. an RGB image has three samples per pixel), but also for example the image gradient (TODO: add reference to the gradient function).
 With a 2D tensor (a matrix) it is possible to represent concepts such as the Hessian and the structure tensor.
-For more details, see the section on
+For example, the Hessian of a 3D image has 9 samples per pixel.
+For more details on how tensor elements are stored, see the section on \ref tensors.
-\ref tensors.

-An Image object can contain data of a wide variety of numeric types, including binary, unsigned and signed integers, floating point, and complex.
-For a complete list see the desciption of the DataType class.
+An Image object can contain samples of a wide variety of numeric types, including binary, unsigned and signed integers, floating point, and complex.
+For a complete list see the desciption of the dip::DataType class.
+All the image's samples must have the same type.

 All of these image properties are dynamic.
 That is, they can be determined and changed at runtime, they are not fixed at compile time.
-An Image object has two states: *raw* and *forged*.
+An Image object has two states: **raw** and **forged**.
 When an image is **raw**, it has no associated data segment.
 In the raw state, all image properties can be changed.
-The Image::Forge method allocates the data segment (the memory block that holds the pixel values).
+The dip::Image::Forge method allocates the data segment (the memory block that holds the pixel values).
 Once the image is **forged**, its properties are fixed.
-It is possible to call the Image::Strip method to revert to the raw state.
+It is possible to call the dip::Image::Strip method to revert to the raw state.
 The reason behind this dynamic image structure is that it allows flexibility: one can read the data in a file without knowing what the file's data type is going to be; the file reading function can adjust the Image object's data type